transreductionist/documents.io/README.md

 ―Michel Foucault

+The only difference between the saint and the sinner is that every saint has a past, and every sinner has a future.

+―Oscar Wilde

 ---

 Can true humility and compassion exist in our words and eyes until we know we too are capable of any act?